 - New Center LaunchedWe are proud to announce the launch of CHEST – the Center for Hardware and Embedded Systems Security and Trust.
-With the support of the National Science Foundation, George Mason University, Northeastern University, the University of Cincinnati, the University of Connecticut, the University of Texas at Dallas, and the University of Virginia have creating this […]
+With the support of the National Science Foundation, Northeastern University, the University of California at Davis, the University of Cincinnati, the University of Connecticut, the University of Texas at Dallas, and the University of Virginia […]

 The mission of the CHEST Center is to address the research challenges that industry faces in the design, protection, and resilience of hardware from the security vulnerabilities associated with electronic hardware and embedded systems and develop the much needed workforce for government and industry.

 The CHEST Center is funded by a combination of National Science Foundation grants and memberships by industry and non-profit institutions, and CHEST coordinates university-based research with partner needs to advance knowledge of security, assurance, and trust for electronic hardware and embedded systems.